DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 "Any weirdness," Lina said. "we cut the session and go buy something full of sugar."

 Jason rubbed his thumb over the edge of the bench, splinter catching skin.
-"If my head goes sideways—"
+"If my head goes sideways - "

 "You say Red," Lina cut in, flat.
 "And we stop."